SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 • Pregnancy: Some people experience shortness of breath, including PND, during pregnancy.
 This may be from the pregnancy alone, or the result of a heart issue that developed during pregnancy.
 If the shortness of breath stems from a heart issue, it may continue after childbirth.

-• Central sleep apnea: Although sleep apnea doesn't usually cause PND, it can in certain cases.
+• Central sleep apnea (CSA): Although sleep apnea doesn't usually cause PND, it can in certain cases.
 People with a type of central sleep apnea that involves a breathing pattern called Cheyne-Stokes breathing may experience PND after a lapse in breathing during sleep.
 This usually occurs in people who have both central sleep apnea and heart failure.

 • Drug and alcohol misuse: Using the recreational drug cocaine can lead to heart issues and related symptoms, including PND.
 Similarly, consuming unhealthy amounts of alcohol can cause heart issues that present as PND.